Wee Pals Montessori Pre-School and Special Services Inc.

 This is our library.
 The books in the library are few, beautiful and usually depict real situations i.e. on the farm, flowers and trees or out of space.
 There are a few “fantasy” books.
 The books are changed at the end of each week.
 We encourage care of books and how to use a library properly.

-In our Math and Literacy room, children are introduced to the math and literacy concepts using practical, simple materials created by Dr. Montessori.
+In our math and literacy areas, children are introduced to the math and literacy concepts using practical, simple materials created by Dr. Montessori.
 We also have a writing corner in this room where the children can work with insets for tracing, introduction to cutting and gluing and creating their own pictures.

 Math: Numerals are introduced using Sand Paper number cards where the child is able to feel the shape, say the name of the numeral and see the numeral in print.
 Quantities are introduced using many different hands-on materials where the children are able to count spindles, number rods, beads and counters.